EdouardGautier/Practice-round/README.md

 #### Second step
 Pizzas that can earn points have been placed.
-With the remaining pizzas we put them in the teams where there is still room, without any other criteria.
+With the remaining pizzas we put them in the teams where there is still place, without any other criteria.
 Thanks to this, the number of teams with a complete order can be further increased.

 #### Third step